 See the Technical Guidelines to learn more about our recommendations for video production.

 How do I submit a video?
 What happens after I’ve submitted my team’s video?

 Only teams that have completed every step of the registration process can submit a video.
-Team advisors receive an email with instructions and an access code for uploading videos that is unique to the registered team.

 The team advisor can upload the team’s video by logging in to their Math Video Challenge account.

 The team advisor must watch the team’s video in its entirety and confirm it adheres to the contest rules in order to approve the video through his/her Math Video Challenge account.